Policy last updated

 Successful applicants who are not employed by the department will need to provide the following information prior to commencing employment:

-• evidence of current registration from the Victorian Institute of Teaching or a WWCC and Assessment Notice, and/or a criminal records check required under this guide
+- evidence of current registration from the Victorian Institute of Teaching or a WWCC and Assessment Notice.

 If the applicant is not an Australian or New Zealand citizen, a copy of the relevant pages from the applicant’s passport showing the stamp which confirms the right to permanent residence is required.
 The applicant’s name must appear on the copy.
 If the applicant is a British subject who migrated to Australia prior to 1974, evidence of residence in Australia prior to 1974 is required.
 New Zealand citizens are regarded as Australian citizens for employment purposes, but evidence of New Zealand citizenship is required.
-Further information about the Employment and Sponsorship of Overseas Workers is available from the Schools Policy and Advisory Library.
+Further information is available at: Employment and Sponsorship of Overseas

 The principal must be satisfied that the selected applicant satisfies the qualification requirements for the position.
 The VIT's assessment for teacher registration approval process includes the assessment of an applicant’s qualifications.
 The Schools Recruitment Unit can provide assistance in checking a teacher’s qualifications to teach a particular subject.